rogergrambihler/ExcelWebAddnFlask/docs/lessons/runthewebsite.md

 todo: probably want to rename or break this up better

+todo: need to setup SSL certificate local
+todo: consider adding this as just part of the prereqs???

+##Trust the Certificate
+Office addins require a trusted SSL so you need to do some extra steps to install the wwwroot\certs\ca.crt as a trusted root authority.

+To trust the cert follow the steps at: https://github.com/OfficeDev/generator-office/blob/HEAD/src/docs/ssl.md but use the cert at wwwwroot\certs\ca.crt instead of the location they use in their directiong.

 Use Github's Import Repository option on the + menu on top of the page change to see how forking works